Remi-Gau/BIDS-Starter-Kit/_sources/FAQ.md

 The BIDS schema is available in two machine readable formats:

-- as a set of [YAML](https://en.wikipedia.org/wiki/YAML) files in the [BIDS specifiation repository](https://github.com/bids-standard/bids-specification/src/schema)
+- as a set of [YAML](https://en.wikipedia.org/wiki/YAML) files in the [BIDS specification repository](https://github.com/bids-standard/bids-specification/src/schema)
 - as a [single json file](https://bids-specification.readthedocs.io/en/stable/schema.json)

 A light-weight introduction to the schema can be found [here](https://bids-extensions.readthedocs.io/en/latest/schema/).